chathamnorth/chathamnorth.github.io/about.md

     weight: 2

 ---
+## About

-Information about who Stop Chatham North is, made up of residents, etc.
+About Stop Chatham North, how it's made up of residents of Briar Chapel etc etc etc